GOTAM672/ImageFormater/README.md

 ## Error Handling

 I you got an error related to FFmpeg as given below...
-Then replace `"/usr/bin/ffmpeg"` with the path of FFmpeg installed in your system.
+Then replace `"/usr/bin/ffmpeg"` with the path of FFmpeg installed in your system [Here](https://github.com/GOTAM672/ImageFormater/blob/13ba5c6844d64387a7b89a74f7fbfd00e850d23d/ImageFormater/home.go#L276).

 ![](./screenshot/error.png)